don970/SuperSploit-Framework/README.md

 ## 📖 Overview

-**SuperSploit** is a highly optimized, Python 3-based exploitation, reconnaissance, and payload management framework.
+**SuperSploit** is a highly optimized, Python 3-based exploitation and payload management framework.
 Built as a lightweight, command-line alternative to heavier GUI-laden platforms, it prioritizes speed, reliability, and a minimal system footprint.

-With recent architectural upgrades, SuperSploit now features a **native, plug-and-play modular reconnaissance engine**, completely eliminating the need for heavy external dependencies like Nmap or Recon-ng.
-By offering granular control over modular payloads and integrating advanced staged deployment strategies, SuperSploit provides a highly efficient execution hub for interactive penetration testing and hardware-level attacks.
+With a strict focus on attack execution rather than broad discovery, the framework eliminates bloat by offering granular control over modular payloads and advanced staged deployment strategies.
+SuperSploit provides a highly efficient execution hub for interactive penetration testing, privilege escalation, and direct hardware-level attacks.

 ---